ByronKrauskopf/School_District_Analysis/README.md

 ![Original Top 5 Schools](./Resources/original_top_five_schools.png)

 - Impact on analysis of math and reading scores by grade level
+     - At the scores by grade level the following results were changed:
+          - the average math score for the 9th grade was reduced by 0.3 to 80.1
-     - Removing the 9th grade scores for Thomas High School had only a small impact on the average math and reading scores for the 9th grade as a whole.
-The average 9th Grade math score went down by 0.3% and reading by 0.1%.
+          - the average reading score for the 9th grade was reduced by 0.1 to 82.4

 *New Average Scores by Grade*